l1siki-dev/okinawa_gametheory/docs/en/01_1._Fake_Tourism/01_We_are_all_lied_to.md

             Military-Related Receipts  (FY2013) is not consistance among Official document.
 (208,831 vs 209,200) I used 209.200 for calculations because it give me the exact breakdown.

-        ??? quote "Breakdown of Military-Related Receipts"
+        ??? info "Breakdown of Military-Related Receipts"
             | Components | Amount (Million Yen) | Nature | Note |
             | :--- | :--- | :--- | :--- |
             | 1.
 Military Land Lease Fees (軍用地料) | **83,200** | **Almost Pure Cash** | This is the *majority* of Social Security 411k.
 (The rest is paid by local cities). |